Sources and Channels — How Picasi Collects Data

 How often a channel is retrieved depends on the channel type:

 RSS feeds and YouTube are checked every 15 minutes.
 LinkedIn runs on a separate service with its own schedule.
-Newsletters arrive in your inbox immediately, without polling.
+Newsletters arrive immediately in your email inbox, without polling.

 This means: Depending on the schedule, it can take anywhere from a few minutes to a few hours between a LinkedIn post by Muster AG and its appearance in your inbox.